aubble/goTunneLS/README.md

 Basically the server does the exact opposite.
 Listens on it's Accept address for TLS TCP connections and proxies them to its Connect address via plain TCP.

+---

+Now that you understand how it works, also know that its pure TLS, know that no other protocol is being used other than TLS to tunnel so its not necessary to use both the server and client.
+If a application communicates via TLS but the other does not, you only need to wrap insecure one.

 ## Configuration

 The configuration file's syntax is JSON and it consists of an array of the nodes structs each with the following fields, and the path to the logFile.
 Each of these nodes in the array are either in server or client mode depending on the Mode field.
 Please take a look at the example config.json for an example.
 Otherwise here is the list of fields you can set in all the nodes.